ivanjeremic/apphead/CONTRIBUTING.md

 ## Contribute to SDKs

 # General
-Every SDK comes with a Local DomeDB Database which makes DomeDB offline first and allows Developers to use DomeDB also for Application which don't need a Database hosted in the Cloud, so if you are building for example an WIN/MAC/Linux/Android/IOS App which will never need a Hosted Database then the SDK for your Language is all you need to use DomeDB.
-On the other hand if you build Application which need both it also allows for local to cloud data sync that means every write to the database without internet connections will be synced when the connection is back.
+Every SDK comes with a Local DomeDB Database which makes DomeDB offline first and allows Developers to use DomeDB also for Application which don't need a Hosted Database, so if you are building for example a WIN/MAC/Linux/Android/IOS App which will never need a Hosted Database then the SDK for your Language is all you need to use DomeDB.
+On the other hand if you build Application which need both it also allows for interaction with the Hosted Database/Clusters and local to cloud data sync that means every write to the database without internet connections will be synced when the connection is back.

 # node-sdk
 The Node & Deno SDKs need to have the exact same codebase except for the module imports and they are published diffrently.